overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

   - "Java"
   - "Vavr"
 description: "Skadooosh!"
-keyTakeAways:
+keyTakeaways:
   - A **Metric-driven approach** towards reducing Cognitive Complexity using Functional Programming (FP) principles.
   - Modeling and designing of complex real-world problems using Functional Programming constructs.
-  - Intermediate FP Concepts such as Monads, Function Lifting and their application in the context of a real-world problem.
+  - Intermediate FP Concepts such as *Monads*, _First-Class Functions_, _Higher-Order Functions_, *Function-Lifting* and their application in the context of a real-world problem.
   - A mind-shift from a traditional imperative style to functional style.
 ---

 ## Abstract

-A Metric-driven approach to reduce Cognitive Complexity in a code base, using Functional Programming, demoed by solving a complex real-world ubiquitous design challenge - REST API Bulk Request Validation, with an extensible Framework that separates what-to-do (Validations) from how-to-do (Validation Orchestration).
-It was successfully done by our team in the world's largest SaaS org, *Salesforce*.
+A Metric-driven approach to reduce Cognitive Complexity in a code base, using Functional Programming, demoed hands-on, by solving a complex real-world ubiquitous design challenge - REST API Bulk Request Validation, with an extensible Framework that separates what-to-do (Validations) from how-to-do (Validation Orchestration).
+Let's case-study a successful implementation done by our team in the world's largest SaaS org, *Salesforce*.

-## Audience
+## Audience and Takeaways

 Technical Level: Interesting to all, approachable for basic and up.
 Any Functional Programming (FP) enthusiasts love it.

 This talk targets developers with basic knowledge of software design.
 The concepts are language agnostic.
+For broader outreach, I can use of either of these two for a hands-on demo -- **[Kotlin](https://kotlinlang.org/)** (a Modern Open-source JVM language) + **[Arrow](https://arrow-kt.io/)** (a Trending Open-source functional companion for Kotlin) _(or)_ **Java** + **[Vavr](https://www.vavr.io/)** (an Open-source functional library for Java)

-For broader outreach, I shall use **Java** for demonstration.
-The audience doesn't need any prior knowledge of FP.
-They are gradually ramped-up towards Intermediate FP concepts such as Monads, Function Lifting in the context of the problem.
+- The audience doesn't need any prior knowledge of FP.
+They are gradually ramped-up towards Intermediate FP concepts such as *Monads*, _First-Class Functions_, _Higher-Order Functions_, *Function-Lifting* in the context of the problem.

-The audience experiences a mind-shift from a traditional imperative style to functional style.
-This talk adds new paradigm tool-set and vocabulary to any programmer's arsenal and how to use it to simplify the modeling and designing of complex real-world problems.
+- The audience experiences a mind-shift from a traditional imperative style to functional style.
+This talk adds new paradigm tool-set and vocabulary to any programmer's arsenal and how to use it to simplify the modeling and designing of complex _real-world_ problems.
+- The audience learn how to objectively perceive complexity in any codebase through metrics (measured using popular static analysis tools), and how to methodically reduce cognitive complexity.

-As I cannot use the production code, I use code samples from my POC [Github repo](https://github.com/overfullstack/railway-oriented-validation) for the demonstration.
+As I cannot use the production code, I use code samples from my POC for the demonstration -- [Github repo for Java](https://github.com/overfullstack/railway-oriented-validation) or [Github repo for Kotlin](https://github.com/overfullstack/railway-oriented-validation-kotlin).

+The code references in this point to Java repo, but they can be correlated by name with the Kotlin repo.

 ## Introduction

-With the advent of **SaaS** and **Microservices**, software systems majorly communicate through the network, and **REST** is the predominant HTTP protocol used.
+With the advent of **SaaS** and **Microservices/Macroservices**, software systems majorly communicate through the network, and **REST** is the predominant HTTP protocol used.
 To reduce network latency, these services resort to _Bulk-APIs_.
 One of the significant challenges of Bulk-APIs is **Request Validation**.
 With increasing request bulk size, service routes, and the number of validations, the validation orchestration can quickly get complex when done in traditional imperative style.

+Let's take-up a real-world problem.
 Our Payment Platform service has parallel routes such as Authorization, Capture, Refund, Void.
 All of these are REST-APIs.
 They have JSON request payloads that accept sub-requests in bulk (list of JSON nodes).
 A simplified version of payload for one of the routes - Authorization:

 ```json
 [